teresanguyen01/Teresa-Portfolio/README.md

 - [Usage](#usage)

 ## Introduction
 This is my personal portfolio website where I highlight my educational background, work experiences, and projects.
 It serves as a digital resume and a place to showcase my skills and achievements.
+Hope you all enjoy going through it! :)

 ## Features
 - **Home Page**: Introduction and summary of my skills and interests.